 A fine of one hundred shekels of silver would have financially destroyed most men.
 So the law gives the wife a strong protection against abuse.
 The money was paid to the wife’s father who was to look after it on her behalf.
 If it were paid directly to the wife, it is likely the husband could manipulate control over it.
 It was taken forever out of his grasp.
 In today’s society it might involve setting up a trust fund from which he could in no way benefit.

 Now, since this is a Minimum Case Law, we know that for a husband to physically assault his wife would be a far greater crime with a far greater penalty.
 How much greater?
 The judges of the case would have to decide depending on the severity of the domestic abuses [Deut.
 25:1].
 It would certainly bankrupt the man and could go as far as capital punishment.
 Certainly, considering that repeat criminal offenders were to be executed [Deut.
-21:15-21], a second offence would result in capital punishment.
+21:15-21], a second offence would likely result in capital punishment.

 As noted above, the husband - no matter what his wife might do in the future - lost all right of divorce.
 The wife still had the right of divorce if it was justified.